 Carrying Concealed Weapons

-Ohio’s law on Having Weapons While Under Disability is directed at those who are not allowed to possess a firearm because of certain characteristics.
-You’re could be arrested for having a gun if:
+Ohio’s law on Having Weapons While Under Disability is directed at those not allowed to possess a firearm because of specific characteristics.
+You could be arrested for having a gun if:

 - You’ve been arrested, are under indictment, or were convicted of a violent felony or felony drug offense;